NYU-CSO/recitation/r6/README.md

 - How does the character buffer `str` become initialized with "hello world" in each of the four functions?

 ==========
-Exercise 2 -- Understanding assembly and C with GDB
+Exercise 2 -- Down the recursive rabbit hole
 -----

 Read the C program in `ex2.c`.
 The function `insert` inserts a node into the linked list such that